siger2022/loan_amortization/README.md

 ##Loan calculator

-This for calculating loan amortization
+This is for calculating loan amortization

 Programming language: Go